 Just across from the town hall, with its distinctive flags flying, the Camino heads out to the west.
 There is a very nice information board here with a map showing the choice of the two routes, the Northern and the Southern.

-Underneath the information board is the directional sign, showing the direction to go for each route.
+Underneath the information board are the directional signs, showing the direction to go for each route.
 When we asked at the bar which is the more beautiful route, the barmaid said that it was the southern one.
 This was our first choice anyway, since it is shorter.

 Back up at the albergue, we quickly settled in for a shower and to wash our clothes.
 Unfortunately, the showers were cold!
 Rich looked around for a turn-on switch for the hot water heater, but couldn't find one.
 So, we showered quickly with the cold.